 International security studies, terrorism, weapons of mass destruction, homeland security.

-Forest is the former director of Terrorism Studies at the United States Military Academy where he taught a variety of courses and directed research initiatives and education programs for the Combating Terrorism Center at West Point, covering topics such as terrorist recruitment, training, and organizational knowledge transfer.
-He has testified before Congressional hearings, served as an expert witness for terrorism-related court cases and has been interviewed by many television, newspaper and radio journalists in the U.S. and other countries.
+Forest is the former Director of Terrorism Studies at the United States Military Academy.
+During his tenure at West Point (2001-2010) he taught courses on international relations, terrorism, counterterrorism, information warfare, comparative politics and sub-Saharan Africa.
+He also directed a series of research initiatives and education programs for the Combating Terrorism Center at West Point (CTC).
+He has served as an expert witness for terrorism-related court cases, and has provided testimony and briefings to committee hearings of the U.S. Senate.

 - Intersections of Crime and Terrorism (Routledge, 2013)